namnguyen0510/QuanAntsMachine-Quantum-Allosteric-Site-Prediction/README.md

 **Quantum-walker-based prediction of allosteric (distal regulatory) pockets in proteins from their unbound (apo) 3D structure.**

-Given an apo PDB and (optionally) its drug-bound (holo) partner, QuanAllo identifies candidate residues for allosteric drug binding using a suite of quantum and quantum-inspired graph algorithms — and lets you combine them into ant-colony ensembles that communicate via a shared pheromone field.
+Given an apo PDB and (optionally) its drug-bound (holo) partner, QuanAnts identifies candidate residues for allosteric drug binding using a suite of quantum and quantum-inspired graph algorithms — and lets you combine them into ant-colony ensembles that communicate via a shared pheromone field.